maravtdm/plex-update/README.md

 Add this line to /usr/local/etc/doas.conf
 __permit nopass :GROUP__
-where GROUP is your primary group
+where GROUP is your user group

 If you have any issue, and you want to rollback:
 - just remove the **/usr/local/share/plexmediaserver** directory